The Game currently beats Panic Room 61–39

 The Verdict Director's Cut

-Douglas arriving at his birthday party in the final act — broken, filthy, having just jumped off a building — is Fincher at his most perversely funny.
-The entire film collapses into that moment: was any of it real?
-Does the answer matter?
+The Game's final act is Fincher at his most perversely funny — the entire film collapses into a moment where the question isn't what happened but whether any of it was real.
 Panic Room never asks those questions because it can't afford to; its genre requires real stakes and real danger and Jodie Foster protecting her daughter from real intruders.
-Both films are precision machines, but at 57 to 43 voters pick the one that uses precision to create uncertainty over the one that uses precision to create claustrophobia.
-From 60 votes, disorientation beats containment.
+Both films are precision machines, but at 61 to 39 voters pick the one that uses precision to create uncertainty over the one that uses precision to create claustrophobia.
+From 104 votes, disorientation beats containment.

 The Numbers